JamesHusband/Diabeetus/README.md

 #### \*The Story of **Diabetus\***

-I use AI in everything I do—not just in the development world, but also to feed my thirst for knowledge and live a mindful life.
+I use AI in everything I do—not just in the development world but also to feed my thirst for knowledge and live a mindful life.

 After spending time with my parents, I noticed my dad's difficulty managing his diabetes regimen, and I wanted to help in any way possible.
 It only occurred to me while having a quick chat with GPT to realize the obvious: